-- In accordance with section 169 of the Local Government Regulation 2012, the council has prepared this revenue statement for its budget for the 2020-2021 financial year. - (2) The purpose of this revenue statement is to outline and explain the revenue measures adopted by the council in the Budget for the 2020-2021 financial year (2020-2021 Budget) in compliance with relevant legislative requirements. - (3) This revenue statement is to be read in conjunction with the Revenue Policy, Rating Resolutions and Forecast Financial Statements in the 2020-2021 Budget. - (4) The council may, by resolution, amend the revenue statement for the financial year at any time before the end of the financial year.
+- (1) In accordance with section 169 of the Local Government Regulation 2012, council has prepared this revenue statement for its budget for the 2021-2022 financial year. - (2) The purpose of this revenue statement is to outline and explain the revenue measures adopted by council in the Budget for the 2021-2022 financial year (2021-2022 Budget) in compliance with relevant legislative requirements. - (3) This revenue statement is to be read in conjunction with the Revenue Policy, Rating Resolutions and Forecast Financial Statements in the 2021-2022 Budget. - (4) Council may, by resolution, amend the revenue statement for the financial year at any time before the end of the financial year.